Windhoek Namibia Travel Guide

 Support businesses with eco-friendly commitments.

-Every drop of water is important in Namibia.
+Every drop of water is of great worth in Namibia.

 Minimize your footprint through smart waste habits.